tomramos/tomramos.github.io/_pages/publications.md

 ****
 ---
-layout: archive
-title: "Publications"
-permalink: /publications/
-author_profile: true
+title: "Work in progress "
 ---

 %## Work in progress
 ## Under review